 - Faulty or improperly maintained brakes or other equipment.

-At Gonzalez & Cartwright, P.A., West Palm Beach truck accidents lawyer Charles Cartwright and his support staff work tirelessly to identify all of the factors that caused your accident.
+At Gonzalez & Cartwright, P.A., West Palm Beach, FL truck accident attorney Charles Cartwright and his support staff work tirelessly to identify all of the factors that caused your accident.
 Then they gather all the evidence needed to support your case, giving you the best possible chance for your claim to succeed, whether that’s through settlement negotiation or trial.

 At Gonzalez & Cartwright, P.A., our attorneys pride themselves on providing clients with personalized attention.
 If you decide to take advantage of our free, no obligation consultation one of our attorneys will contact you to review the circumstances surrounding your accident and your prospects for receiving compensation.
 Should you decide to retain the services of our law firm, you will be provided with the personal cell phone number of the attorney handling your case, should you need or want to get in touch between one of the regular updates you’ll receive about the progress of your case.